-Visitors to their stand will be able to experience first-hand how VR can be used to explore the composite parts of a crane with the ability to see it from all angles, remove, inspect and replace parts.
+Visitors to our stand will be able to experience first-hand how VR can be used to explore the composite parts of a crane with the ability to see it from all angles, remove, inspect and replace parts.

-Managing Director, Stephen Burt, believes the potential for virtual reality in the lifting sector should not be underestimated - helping improve competencies, increase operational efficiencies and reduce risk.
+Motion's Managing Director, Stephen Burt, believes the potential for virtual reality in the lifting sector should not be underestimated - helping improve competencies, increase operational efficiencies and reduce risk.
 He is now looking to further integrate the technology into their existing Kinetic Enterprise software.

 He said: “We’ve seen how new technology is transforming the inspection and compliance sector.
 In an industry where there can be no room for error, a digital approach is driving up standards and reducing the time from inspection to report.

 “We are constantly looking for ways to push boundaries and a key part of that is seeing how we can use proven technology from other disciplines.
 We’re really excited by the potential benefits virtual and augmented reality can bring to our industry.

-Motion Software’s Kinetic Enterprise software significantly streamlines the entire inspection and compliance process, transitioning companies from a paper-based approach to a fully digital, cloud-based solution.
+Motion Kinetic software significantly streamlines the entire inspection and compliance process, transitioning companies from a paper-based approach to a fully digital, cloud-based solution.
 The technology is used by more than 6,000 inspectors around the world.